At a Glance

 Reporting to the Mechanical Maintenance Supervisor, you will be responsible for mechanical maintenance on a wide range of production and process machinery.
 Working to strict H&S guidelines, you will carry out both planned and reactive maintenance.
 You will also have involvement in mechanical improvement projects and CI activities.

 You will work within a large state-of-the-art manufacturing facility which has a wide range of heavy production machinery.
-The facility also has a wide range of manufacturing processes, the successful engineer will benefit from a varied role.
+The facility also has a wide range of manufacturing processes, and the successful engineer will benefit from a varied role.

 As part of your role, you will assist in the guidance and mentoring of mechanical apprentices on site.
 This is a fantastic career prospect within a market-leading manufacturing company.
 You will work alongside a well-established and highly competent team of engineers.
 You will benefit from a varied role with a progressive employer who offers training and development as well as progression opportunities.

-- Hands on Mechanical Maintenance
+- Hands-on Mechanical Maintenance

 - Reactive breakdowns maintenance and working PPM schedules